Presidency of Gustavo Petro: Nicaragua

 In April 2022, the ICJ issued a ruling that declared in its title that Colombia violated the sovereign rights of Nicaragua.
 The ruling demanded that Colombia "immediately cease" fishing activities in Nicaraguan territory, something that the government of Daniel Ortega celebrated.

-Nicaragua assures that from its coasts there is an uninterrupted natural prolongation of the continent that extends beyond its 200 nautical miles.
+Nicaragua asserts that from its coasts there is an uninterrupted natural prolongation of the continent that extends beyond its 200 nautical miles.
 It argues that this gives it the right to increase its platform, despite the fact that it overlaps with the 200 nautical miles that correspond to Colombia from its continental coasts.
 At the center of the claim are gas and oil from the seafloor.
 Colombia alleges that it has never ratified the United Nations Convention on the Law of the Sea, which recognizes continental shelves.
 Nicaragua responds that their claims are also recognized in customary law, based on legal customs of the States that are accepted as binding.
-However, the Andean country affirms that this is not true, since customary law refers to general principles and not to the technicalities of the delimitation of territories.
+However, Colombia asserts that this is not true, since customary law refers to general principles and not to the technicalities of the delimitation of territories.

-Days later, the Government of Colombia, through a statement made by the Minister of Foreign Affairs, Álvaro Leyva, responded "We were programming the sending of the Colombian ambassador to Managua, but I understand that they are not liking the last position”.
+Days later, the Government of Colombia, through a statement made by the Minister of Foreign Affairs, Álvaro Leyva, responded "We were programming the sending of the Colombian ambassador to Managua, but I understand that they are not liking the last position".
 He assured that Colombia's position has always been to ensure human rights, "That's why we wanted to go there, so that it could get on the wagon of the new politics and geopolitics that is being designed in the American continent."
 Meanwhile, the foreign minister in the conversation spoke about an end to the relationship with Nicaragua, "for now, it seems that they are suspended."